megasnort/fork-cms-module-elo-rating/README.md

 	* **Latest Games**: List of the most recent games
 	* **Add a Game**: Form to let players submit their own games (with password protection)
 * Translations for English and Dutch

-You can see an example here: [schakenopviso.megasnort.com](http://schakenopviso.megasnort.com) (in Dutch)

 ##Changelog
 **10th of January 2015**